open-cloud/xos/docs/example_service.md

 ## Define an On-boarding Spec

-The final step is to define an on-boarding recipe for the service.
+The next step is to define an on-boarding recipe for the service.
 By convention, we use `<servicename>-onboard.yaml`, and place it in the `xos` directory of the service.